Hearty Slow Cooker Veggie Chili

-This hearty slow cooker veggie chili is the perfect thing to curl up with at the end of the day!
-Meatless and veggie-loaded, this crockpot vegetarian chili is simple to make, packed with flavorful, and is the perfect plant based dinner that is loved by all kinds of eaters!
+This Hearty Slow Cooker Veggie Chili is the perfect thing to curl up with at the end of the day!
+Meatless and veggie-loaded, this crockpot vegetarian chili is simple to make, packed with flavor, and is the perfect plant based dinner that is loved by all kinds of eaters!
 Vegan + gluten free too!

 And this Slow Cooker Veggie Chili is our current crockpot obsession.